COMING SOON:

 Join our facilitation training series!

 Coming soon in Winter - Spring 2026, Rede Group will be hosting a three-part facilitation training series.
-The full training series will be offered in-person in both the PDX metro area and SEA-TAC metro area.
+The full training series will be offered in-person in Portland, Oregon.
 You can sign up for one, two, or all three sessions.

 BEGINNER